manuth/Sourcerer/Notes/Concept.md

 Figure 3: An example of a directory

 ### Items
 Entries and containers are called "items".
+An item must have following properties:
+  - Preview-Icon
+  - Name
+  - Creation-Date
+  - Change-Date

-An item must provide following capabilities:
+Furthermore, they must provide following capabilities:
   - Add tags
   - Move
   - Delete